subh-bit24/subh_bit24/README.md

 <tr>
 <td width="65%">

-🎓 I'm a **BCA – Data Science student** at **Presidency University**.

-📊 I'm passionate about **Data Analytics, Business Intelligence, and Data Visualization**, with a strong interest in turning raw data into meaningful insights.
+I am a **BCA (Data Science) student at Presidency University** with a strong interest in **Data Analytics, Business Intelligence, and Data Visualization**.

-🐍 Currently building my skills in **Python, SQL, Microsoft Excel, and Power BI** while exploring data-driven problem solving.
+Currently building expertise in **Python, SQL, Microsoft Excel, and Power BI**, with a focus on transforming raw data into meaningful insights and supporting data-driven decision making.

-🤝 Beyond academics, I have experience contributing to and leading **community initiatives through NSS and Rotaract**, including blood donation camps, cleanliness drives, and volunteer coordination.

-🚀 I enjoy combining **analytical thinking, leadership, communication, and problem-solving** to create meaningful impact.

-📚 I'm continuously learning and looking for opportunities where I can apply data to support **better decisions and real-world outcomes**.
+I enjoy working with data, exploring analytical techniques, creating dashboards, and developing practical solutions to real-world business problems.

+Continuously learning and expanding my knowledge in analytics, reporting, and business intelligence to build a strong foundation for a career in the data domain.

 </td>